-Mercer's medical involvement in Savannah began in 1996 when Mercer University established a clinical relationship with Memorial Health, which provided instruction for third and fourth year medical students at the Mercer School of Medicine.
-Established as a four year educational program in 2008, the Savannah Campus allows medical students to complete all four years of medical school in Savannah.
-Memorial Health serves as a teaching hospital for Mercer University School of Medicine.
-Memorial Health remains the sponsoring institution for the residency program officially called the Mercer University School of Medicine (Savannah) Program.
+In 1996, Mercer University established a clinical relationship with Memorial Health, which provides instruction for third and fourth year medical students at Mercer University School of Medicine.
+Mercer University School of Medicine established the full four-year MD program on the Savannah Campus in 2008.
+Memorial University Medical Center serves as a teaching hospital for Mercer University School of Medicine.
+Memorial remains the sponsoring institution for the residency program officially called the Mercer University School of Medicine (Savannah) Program.
 Its significant growing research and service programs are recognized nationally and internationally.